 GeneCards Summary for ABCD4 Gene

-ABCD4 (ATP-Binding Cassette, Sub-Family D (ALD), Member 4) is a Protein Coding gene.
+ABCD4 (ATP Binding Cassette Subfamily D Member 4) is a Protein Coding gene.
 Diseases associated with ABCD4 include methylmalonic aciduria and homocystinuria, cblj type and cbij.
-Among its related pathways are Peroxisome and ABC-family proteins mediated transport.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+GO annotations related to this gene include ATPase activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCD3.

 UniProtKB/Swiss-Prot for ABCD4 Gene

 May be involved in intracellular processing of vitamin B12 (cobalamin).
 Could play a role in the lysosomal release of vitamin B12 into the cytoplasm.